 Keep your patients, staff and equipment safe with entrance control

-Due to the range of factors requiring consideration, securing healthcare facilities – be that hospitals, residential care homes, doctor’s surgeries, private clinics – presents a unique set of challenges.
-They are fairly open spaces, with a large number of people passing through the premises each day, including patients, visitors, third-party contractors, permanent staff and locums, all requiring varying levels of access to different areas of the building.
+One thing that each of these facilities will need to have in place from the day they open or reopen their doors, is a system to control the movement of people through their site.
+Due to the range of factors requiring consideration, securing healthcare facilities – be that hospitals, residential care homes, doctor’s surgeries or private clinics – presents a unique set of challenges.
+They are fairly open spaces, with a large number of people passing through the premises each day, including patients, visitors, third-party contractors, permanent staff, and locums, all requiring varying levels of access to different areas of the building.

 The role of entrance control and access control in securing healthcare facilities

 Having visible security measures in place, such as security guards located at main entrances and exits, acts as a good deterrent.
-But, in order to physically restrict access to a building or designated area within a building, an entrance control barrier is required as well as an access control system.
+We have written in detail about the complementary roles of security staff and security systems.
+But, in order to physically restrict access to a building or designated area within a building, an entrance control barrier is required, as well as an access control system.
 To prevent the various types of unauthorised access and for optimum security, the two should be integrated and work together.

 Some staff will be allowed access to areas others won’t be, for example, the pharmacy.
 If you have an ID card system, these should be worn by staff at all times so that they can be easily identified.
 They can also serve as their access credentials, with permissions assigned via the access control system.